James R. Swartz Entrepreneurial Fellows

 - registered as a full-time CMU first year graduate student (master’s or doctoral program)

-- committed to and working toward completing a summer internship in California’s Bay Area
+- committed to and working toward completing a summer internship anywhere in the U.S. (California’s Bay Area encouraged but not required).

 - able to take two mini-courses in entrepreneurship